 I spent more than ten years working almost entirely on Lean IPD projects delivering over $650M worth of health care operations in Northern California.
-Those projects finished with 90% of them completing on schedule and all but one completing under their original board funding amount.
+Of the more than 24 Lean IPD projects delivered by our project management team over 10 years (total value over $4Billion US), 90% of them completed on schedule and all but one completed under their original board funding amount.

 While costs in Design-Bid-Build and CMatRisk deliveries often increase after contract award, I found that using the IPD framework the actual cost tends to decrease from the budget estimated during the Validation phase to the completion of the project.